Updates to this material are, in part, either adapted or excerpted from Software Security Engineering: A Guide for Project Managers [Allen 2008].

 In the context of an Enterprise Software Security Framework, governance is competency in measuring software-induced risk and supporting an objective decision-making process for remediation and software release.
 This competency involves creating a seat at the project management table for software risk alongside budget and scheduling concerns [Steven 2006].
 (See also the BSI Project Management content area.)

 In the context of security, governance incorporates a strong focus on risk management.
 Governance is an expression of responsible risk management, and effective risk management requires efficient governance.
 One way governance manages risk is to specify a framework for decision making.
 It makes clear who is authorized to make decisions, what the decision making rights are, and who is accountable for decisions.
-Consistency in decision making across an enterprise
+Consistency in decision making across an enterprise4, a business unit, or a project boosts confidence and reduces risk.

 Duty of Care